What is Art Therapy? – Information for service users

 • Will travel expenses be reimbursed?

-If you are travelling to attend art therapy in the community or at The Hadrian clinic and are currently received one of the following benefits:
+You will be able to get financial help with your travel expenses if you are travelling to attend art therapy in the community or at The Hadrian clinic, and you receive one of the following benefits:

 • income based job seekers allowance